Colorado’s Homeschooling Law & FAQ

-Is trying to understand the legal part of homeschooling a little overwhelming?
+Is trying to understand the legal requirements of homeschooling in Colorado overwhelming?
 Don’t feel alone; most laws are written that way (I’d say on purpose, but that’s just me).
 Anyway, I’m here to un-muddy the waters and translate the mumbo-jumbo into good ol’ English.

-One thing most people don’t know (and this includes school districts, the CDE, librarians and even homeschool leaders), is that Colorado has 3 separate laws: one for public school, one for private school, and a third for homeschool.
-What’s required for public school students, is not required of homeschooled students or private school students.
-And visa versa.
-Please do not cross wires and confuse them.
+One thing most people don’t know (and this includes school districts, the CDE, librarians and even some homeschool leaders), is that Colorado has 3 separate laws: one for public school, one for private school, and a third for homeschool.
+What’s required for public school students is not required of homeschooled students.
+What’s required for public schoolers is not required of private schoolers.
+And so forth.
+The homeschool law is separate; it has its own rules and regulations.
+Please don’t confuse them.
 And don’t let the school district folks or the nice people at the Colorado Department of Education confuse you either.
-I wish they were better trained to understand the differences between these laws, and especially how our homeschool law works, but as a rule, they’re not.
-I’ve found they tend to mix a little public school law in with the homeschool law.
-Somehow they think blending two laws together is perfectly okay.
+It’d be nice if they were more versed in understanding the differences, especially in how our homeschool law works, but generally they’re not.
+I’ve found they tend to mix a little public school law in with the homeschool law and think it’s a perfectly okay thing to do.

 Colorado’s Homeschool Law